Voted Best Personal Injury Law Firm By Georgia Lawyers

 This is an area of law that is too broad to be covered in this article.
 However, please know that where there is a possibility that a government employee or entity was partially responsible for an accident, special rules apply.
 There are different deadlines for presenting claims, different rules for filing suit, and limits on who can be sued.

-What Damages Can You Recover After a Motorcycle Accident?
+What Damages Can You Recover After a Motorcycle Accident in Atlanta?

 The main public policy purpose for tort law is compensation.
 Compensatory damages are money damages awarded to compensate the plaintiff and make the plaintiff whole.
 The system is not perfect.
 Life, limb, and freedom from pain cannot be restored.
 However, compensatory damages are a means of attempting to place the plaintiff in the same relative position that he or she was in before the loss by way of monetary compensation.
 Compensatory damages are categorized as either general damages or special damages.